Market Insights

 Properties for Sale button

-What's Driving Belfast House Prices in 2025?
+What’s Driving Belfast House Prices in 2026?

 Belfast also benefits from a relatively strong local economy, anchored by the financial services, legal, and tech sectors.
 Remote and hybrid working has widened the catchment area for buyers who previously needed to be city-centre adjacent, increasing competition in commuter villages and suburban postcodes.
 First-time buyer activity remains high, supported by schemes such as the NI Co-Ownership Housing Association.
+Buyer enquiries per listing on PropertyPal rose 27% year-on-year in Q1 2026, pointing to exceptional underlying demand.

 Belfast House Prices by Area